Charles Ng: Murder trial

 Psychiatrist Stuart Grassian testified that Ng had dependent personality disorder, but admitted under cross-examination that he had not viewed the tapes that showed Ng participating in the crimes.
 Clinical psychologist Abraham Nievod agreed with the diagnosis of dependent personality disorder and opined that Ng's behavior in the tapes indicated that he was attempting to "mirror" and please Lake.
 Four correctional officers, two sheriff's deputies, a prison library employee, and a prison counselor all testified that Ng was a model prisoner.
 Four former Marines who had known Ng while serving in the Marine Corps testified that he was quiet and well-behaved.
 Ng's parents testified about his troubled childhood and expressed remorse for their son's actions.

+At one point during the trial, Ng somehow managed to obtain the phone number of one of the nine female jurors.
+He contacted the juror at home in an unsuccessful attempt to cause a mistrial, after which the phone number was found in his cell.
+Thereafter, he was kept in a metal cage within a room during recesses.

-Ng insisted on taking the stand in his defense, which allowed prosecutors to introduce additional evidence that helped define Ng's role in all aspects of the crimes.
+The defense initially concluded its case on January 25, 1999.
+The following day, Judge Ryan granted Ng's request to reopen the defense portion of the trial to allow him to testify about the murders.
+Ng took the stand for the first time that day, blaming the murders on Leonard Lake, who he said was responsible for all of them.
+Ng's insistence on taking the stand allowed prosecutors to introduce additional evidence that helped define Ng's role in all aspects of the crimes.
 One significant item was a photo of Ng in his prison cell, with cartoons he had sketched of his victims hanging on the wall behind him.

-At one point during the trial, Ng somehow managed to obtain the phone number of one of the jurors.
-He contacted the juror at home in an unsuccessful attempt to cause a mistrial.
-During the trial, he was kept in a metal cage within a room when not in the courtroom.
+On February 2, prosecutors declined to ask further questions of Ng, and re-summarized the closing arguments they had given jurors the week before.
+On February 3, the defense made its closing arguments.
+On February 8, the jury began its deliberations.